Dominik-developer/password_generator_py/README.md

 # password_builder-py
-program taht build passwords in python
+program that build passwords in python